U.S. judge dismisses Exxon lawsuit to stop climate change probes

 U.S. District Judge Valerie Caproni in Manhattan rejected as “implausible” Exxon’s argument that the states’ Democratic attorneys general, Eric Schneiderman and Maura Healey, were pursuing politically motivated, bad faith fraud investigations in order to violate its constitutional rights.

-Caproni dismissed its lawsuit with prejudice, meaning the Irving, Texas-based company cannot bring it again.
+Caproni dismissed the lawsuit with prejudice, meaning the Irving, Texas-based company cannot bring it again.

 Exxon is evaluating its legal options, spokesman Scott Silvestri said in an email.